 - Make eye contact.
 While very simple, it lets your student know they have your full attention.

 When our twins were younger, they would hug the iPad during FaceTime calls while they were visiting my parents for a couple of weeks.
 It helped them feel more connected to us even though we couldn’t give hugs in person.

 If you want, make a special greeting together if you think this will help your special needs student adjust to online lessons better.

-Set up a routine as quickly as possible in lesson.
-Let you student know what to expect for each part of the lesson.
+Set up a routine as quickly as possible in the lesson.
+Let your student know what to expect for each part of the lesson.

 For special needs students, a visual schedule can do wonders to help relieve anxiety.
 It gives the student control over something new.

-That being said, take is easy the first few weeks.
+That being said, take it easy in the first few weeks.
 Give your students (& you) time to adjust to this new way of doing lessons.